7 Common Boating Mistakes to Avoid

 7. Running the Engine on Land

 Boat engines, funnily enough, need water to work properly.
-This is because the water acts as the lubricant to the engine so that it can run smoothly without breaking or overheating.
+This is because the water acts as the lubricant for the engine so that it can run smoothly without breaking or overheating.

 If your boat is on dry land, you should never run the engine for any reason.
 When there's no water, the engine can't get any lubrication, and the components will begin to rub together, overheat, and eventually, they'll wear down completely and break.